Richie78321/tech-interview-prep-guide/README.md

 ## Quick links

 * Open source, comprehensive guide for technical interviews: https://techinterviewhandbook.org/
+* LeetCode questions to practice in order of importance: https://jeremyaguilon.me/blog/ranking_interview_questions_by_cram_score

 ## 1. Recall the structure of a technical interview (~hours)